fangya18/fangya18.github.io/aboutme.md

 ### Now

 - 👩‍🎓  I am a Data Science Ph.D.
 Candidate in Harrisburg University
-- ✨  My research interests lie in the general area of Machine Learning and Survival Analysis
+- ✨  My research interests lie in Machine Learning and Survival Analysis
 - 🎼  I am interested in combine Deep Learning Algorithms in Music
 - 🍊  I play the violin and in the band Hand Squeeze Orange
-- 🧗‍♀️  2023 Yi qi pa qiang ba !
+- 📝 2023 一起爬墙刷街还有做题吧! 🧗‍♀️ 🏄🏻‍♂️

 *Updated Jan.16.
 2023*